VedantSapate/ForecastNow/README.md

-## ForecastNow App
+## ForecastNow

-The ForecastNow App is a web application that allows users to check the current weather conditions for a specific city.
+The ForecastNow is a web application that allows users to check the current weather conditions for a specific city.
 It provides users with information such as temperature, weather description, and an icon representing the weather condition.

 ## Warning
 You need to get your own api key and replace it in index.js file on line 9 :